HOW TO REPAIR BAD CREDIT

 Bring all the balances on each card credit and line of credit to under your available credit.

-I included this in Step 1.5 because some credit cards and line of credits will insist that any amount you are over on a credit card or credit line
+I included this in Step 1.5 because some credit cards and line of credits will insist that any amount you are over on a credit card or credit line is paid as part of your minimum payment.

 ORDER OF PAYMENTS

-Ok, so here is what you are going to
+Ok, so here is what you are going to calm the fire.

 Make all or as many minimum payments as possible.
 If you don’t have enough money to pay all your minimum payments, start with the smallest debt first and work your way up.